robcarver17/pysystemtrade/docs/userguide.md

 # Processes
 </a>

-This section gives much more detail on certain important processes that span multiple stages: logging, estimating correlations and diversification multipliers, and optimisation.
+This section gives much more detail on certain important processes that span multiple stages: logging, estimating correlations and diversification multipliers, optimisation, and capital correction.

 <a name="logging">
 ## Logging